localstack/localstack/README.md

 * `SKIP_INFRA_DOWNLOADS`: Whether to skip downloading additional infrastructure components (e.g., specific Elasticsearch versions).
 * `IGNORE_ES_DOWNLOAD_ERRORS`: Whether to ignore errors (e.g., network/SSL) when downloading Elasticsearch plugins.
+* `OVERRIDE_IN_DOCKER`: Overrides the check whether LocalStack is executed within a docker container.
+If set to true, LocalStack assumes it runs in a docker container.
+Should not be set unless necessary.

 ### Debugging Configurations

 The following environment configurations can be useful for debugging:
-* `DEVELOP`: Starts a debugpy server before starting Localstack services
+* `DEVELOP`: Starts a debugpy server before starting LocalStack services
 * `DEVELOP_PORT`:  Port number for debugpy server
 * `WAIT_FOR_DEBUGGER`:  Forces LocalStack to wait for a debugger to start the services